SilverTick/Python/Beginner Python Cheatsheet/readme.md

 - _file_ for filenames
 - _database_ for databases

-I try to use pandas where possible, just because I really like how clean it is :)
+I usually use pandas where possible, just because it is so much more efficient and straightforward.

 I am also just still learning so if there are any areas of improvement, please do share.